 In fact several studies reveal that effective cyber security awareness programs provide the highest return on security investments.

-But let’s face it, most security awareness programs still suck.
+But let’s face it, most cyber security awareness trainings still suck.
 To many, they are as boring as filing tax returns.
 The mention of security awareness reminds them of someone reciting policy clauses, and repeating the same old messages: Always mix a jumble of alphanumeric characters when choosing new passwords, change them every 90 days, never share them with your partner, and so forth.

 Worse more, non-compliance is often met with severe consequences, including dismissal.